TSgthb/SQL_Projects/Retail Sales Analysis/README.md

 WHERE sale_date = '2022-11-05';
 ```

-2. **Retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in Nov-2022:**
+**2. Retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in Nov-2022**

 ```sql
 -- Use a half-open date range for robustness